jaubourg/wires/README.md

 ## Command Line Definitions

 It's possible to add definitions on-the-fly using command line arguments. wires regards any parenthesis-enclosed argument as such.
 Definitions are comma-separated assignments.
-For instance: `wires (path=80,debug=true) script.js` will set the `path` setting to 80 and the `debug` setting to true.
+For instance: `wires (path=80,debug=true) script.js` will set the `path` setting to `80` and the `debug` setting to `true`.

 It's perfectly possible to define settings within objects using point-based paths, like `(path.to.my.setting=value)`.